We stand with Ukraine to help keep people safe. Join us

 • Burnout | Emily and Amelia Nagoski

-This is a research-based book on how to deal with emotions, how to defend your position
+This is a research-based book on how to deal with emotions, how to defend your position and how to get rid of accumulated stress.

 When it comes to the problem of fake news and conspiracy theories, you cannot give yourself complete protection.
 Your ability to resist these tendencies boils down to your own tech literacy and awareness of any online threats.